-Euro Manganese is Canadian public company whose shares are listed on the TSXV and the ASX.
+EMN is a Canadian public company whose shares are listed on the TSXV and the ASX under the symbol "EMN" and on the Frankfurt Stock Exchange under the symbol "EO6".
 The Company's principal business is the evaluation and potential development of the Chvaletice Manganese Project, which involves the re-processing of a manganese deposit hosted in historic mine tailings to produce high purity manganese products.
-The Company's activities in the Czech Republic are conducted through its wholly-owned subsidiary, Mangan, which holds the rights to the Chvaletice Manganese Project and related exploration tenures, permits and real property.
+The Company's activities in the Czech Republic are conducted through its whollyowned subsidiary, Mangan, which holds the rights to the Chvaletice Manganese Project and related exploration tenures, permits and real property.